jessecomeau87/Boot/README.md

 # Boot
 BIOS, Master Boot Record, Bootloader, Kernel, Operating System.

  ### My first project is to write code for a BIOS, a Master Boot Record, a Bootloader, a Kernel, and an Operating System for X86 ISAs made by Intel and AMD.
+This is the order they are booted.

-QEMU, emulator, and NASM, assembler, can be used to test the programs.
+### QEMU, emulator, and NASM, assembler, can be used to test the programs.

 ### I am using Visual Studio Code with knowledge of Binary, and Hexadecimal nymber systems, with Assembly, Python, and C/C++ programming languages.
 In some words, I have studied Computer Science, and into Full-System Simulation.